B-Kibor/The-Aesthetic-Frame/Readme.md

 3.Open index.html in your browser or deploy it with GitHub Pages.

 ## Technologies Used
-1.HTML5 & CSS3
+1.HTML5

-2.Bootstrap 5
+2.CSS3 / Bootstrap 5

-3.JavaScript
+3.JavaScript (ES6)

-4.TVMaze Public API
+4.TVMaze API

-5.JSON Server for Watchlist (local backend)
+5.json-server for mock backend
 ## Author

 **Beatrice Kibor**